han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 The learnings of this books is not tied to any technology or framework or tech stack.
 It gives practical fundamentals about software design and understanding of complexity.

-For this article, I will select few topics that I found most interesting, and share some of my experiences in regards.
+For this article, I will select few concepts that I found most interesting, and share some of my experiences and thoughts.
 The content unless quoted is my opinion, not the author's writing.
-Please definitively read the original book as well.

 Let's first start with a little story that I think all software developers are familiar with:

-* We start a brand new project.
-We set it up with the latest technology and version of the libraries.
-We are all happy, know the entire codebase, get something working very quickly.
+* We start a brand new project and set it up with the latest technology and version of the libraries.
+We are all happy, know the entire codebase, we can get something working very quickly.
 * After a while, bugs starts to appear, and there are new requirements that we did not originally anticipate.
-Once straighforward requirements, now we need to handle edge cases and thinkg about technical tradeoff we need to make.
+We now need to handle edge cases and thinkg about technical tradeoffs we need to make.
 * Time goes on, and at some point we feel things have gotten slower to release, we don't undertand some parts of the codebase and need to re-read it multiple times.
 We feel the urge to refactor or rewrite some parts of the code however a major refactor or rewrite is a major investment and its payoff is not guaranteed.
 * This whole proccess is accellerated if there are multiple developers working on the project.
 * We say that the codebase has become complex.